 Think about what will play well when shared on social media channels and any company-owned space such as in your marketing newsletters, websites, and blogs.
 While social media is technically word of mouth, it is often combined with owned media efforts to create a buzz because the channels are under your control and provide instant access to your audience.

-Guerilla marketing is only one tactic among many that should be considered when drafting your overall marketing plan, and there are definitely risks.
+Guerilla marketing is only one tactic among many that should be considered when drafting your overall marketing plan strategy, and there are definitely risks.

 Another downside is the time it takes to do successfully.
 If the intended audience doesn’t see or understand your message, you’ve wasted your time.

-Partnering with an expert will help you manage those risks.
+Partnering with a marketing agency and or public relations expert will help you manage those risks.

 LAVIDGE is just such an expert.
 We can help with creativity, experience and break-through guerilla marketing ideas for forward-thinking technology companies, like yours, to stand out amongst a conservative crowd.